 The Board currently comprises three Directors, two of whom are considered by the Board to be independent: John Vatovec (Chairperson) and Marcos Marcou.
-Details of the background, experience and professional skills of each Director, as well as the period that each Director has held office, are set out in the Directors' Report.
+Details of the background, experience and professional skills of each Director, as well as the period that each Director has held office, are set out in the Directors' Report in the Director's Report.